codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 }
 ```

-Or, if you like, you can use the LINQ syntactic sugar:
+Or, if you like, you can use LINQ for its syntactic sugar:

 ```csharp
 public string Transcribe(string dna)